-Causes of rural-urban disparities
+Causes of rural-urban imbalance in development

 Disparities between urban and rural areas and between regions are the result of three sets of factors.
 Natural factors, such as differences in agro-climatic conditions, endowment with natural resources or geographical location, such as distance to a sea outlet or centres of commerce, determine the potential for the economic development of an area or a region.
 Some of these conditions, such as climate and natural endowments, are largely invariable, while others can be improved, for instance through infrastructure such as roads to overcome isolation, and irrigation to overcome arid conditions.
-In addition, urban areas have the advantage of economies of scale and agglomeration, while the terms of trade favour the urban areas as producers of industrial goods over the rural areas as producers of primary commodities.
+In addition, urban areas have the advantage of economies of scale and agglomeration, while the terms of trade favour the urban areas as Producers of industrial goods over the rural areas as producers of primary commodities.
 Sociocultural factors, such as values and traditions that either encourage or discourage innovation, entrepreneurship, and social and economic mobility, form a second set of factors.
 Since most rural families are engaged in agriculture, their income is highly influenced by climatic conditions.
 They maintain large family networks and patron-client relationships to reduce vulnerability and spread the economic risk.
 These safety nets help the weaker members of society, but also act as disincentives for the more entrepreneurial.
-With its larger population size, urban society is characterized by more diversified but less personal relationships.
-People in urban areas often live and work together without developing the level of sentimental and emotional ties characteristic of rural areas.
-There is a spirit of competition and mutual exploitation, and rigid social hierarchies are difficult to maintain.
+With its larger population size, urban society is characterized by more diversified but less personal exploitation, and rigid social hierarchies are difficult to maintain.
 The potential for social mobility increases, and instability and insecurity become the norm.
 Specialization and innovation result in increases in productivity and the generation of wealth.
 Many of these urban norms and values are spreading to the rural areas through the media and education.